dabeaz/curio/docs/reference.rst

 :class:`AsyncFile` objects are intentionally incompatible with code that uses files in a synchronous manner.
-Partly, this is to help avoid unintentional errors in your program where you blocking might occur with you realizing it.
+Partly, this is to help avoid unintentional errors in your program where blocking might occur with you realizing it.
 If you know what you're doing and you need to access the underlying file in synchronous code, use the `blocking()` context manager like this::